Port Richmond High School: History

-Changes to School Mascot
+Changes to school mascot

-The original mascot of the school from the 1920's to 1940's was the Red Raider.
+The original mascot of the school from the 1920s to 1940s was the Red Raider.
 At some point in the 1940's, the school changed their mascot to the Minstrels, a term associated with 19th and early 20th century comedy shows where White actors would wear blackface to portray harmful stereotypes about African-Americans.
 This was apparently due to the school's muddy football field, which often gave players' faces a brown coloring.

 In 1986, the student body voted to change the mascot back to the original Red Raider.
 What they didn't know, was that the original mascot name also referred to a racial stereotype.
 "Red raider" was a derogatory term used to describe Native Americans who sided with the Confederacy during the American Civil War.

 In April 2001, State Education Commissioner Richard Mills urged all public high schools to drop the generations-old use of Native American terms and symbols for school nicknames and mascots.
 The Port Richmond mascot was changed to be simply, the Raiders.